 The service: Excellent.
 I adore great service with someone who is friendly but professional, and that’s what we got at Mollie Fontaine Lounge.
 Our server did a great job guiding us through a sampling of cocktails and food, and even made up a drink for Allie.

 The details: Mollie Fontaine Lounge is open for dinner and drinks Wednesdays through Saturdays at 5 p.m.
-There’s live entertainment (musicians, DJs) starting after 8 p.m. almost every night.
+There’s live entertainment (musicians, DJs) starting after 8 p.m. some nights.

-They have a few vegetarian and gluten-free items, and while there are several things that would appeal to kids, I wouldn’t say the place overall is meant for children.
+They have a few vegetarian items, and while there are several things that would appeal to kids, I wouldn’t say the place overall is meant for children.